 - Sexual activity may resume when indicated by your doctor.

 - Remember to call and schedule your follow-up appointment with your doctor once you are at home.

-- You may shower, but avoid bathtubs and whirlpools and swimming pools until cleared with your doctor.
+- You may shower as directed by your surgeon but should avoid submerging in bathtubs or swimming pools until cleared with your doctor.

 - Do not apply lotions or creams near incision site.

 - swelling on or around the incision

 - incision becomes red and hot or has drainage

 - difficulty swallowing